invertase/react-native-firebase/docs/admob/displaying-ads.md

 If needed, you can reuse the existing instance of the `RewardedAd` class to load more adverts and show them when required.

 While the `EARNED_REWARD` event only occurs on the client, Server Side Verification (or SSV) can be used for confirming a user completed an advert action.
-For this, you have to specify Server Side Verification callback URL in dashboard.
+For this, you have to specify the Server Side Verification callback URL in your Ads dashboard.

 You can also customize parameters when your SSV callback is called by setting `serverSideVerificationOptions` in [`RequestOptions`](/reference/admob/requestoptions) parameter.